 So maybe last semester didn't go exactly as you had planned.
-You came back from summer vacation with glowing skin and all the best intentions.
+You came back from break with fresh motivation and all the best intentions.
 This was going to be the year, you said.
 You were going to focus on classes and get that GPA up to something Mom would be proud of.
 Unfortunately, good intentions only go so far.
-But no matter how your first semester went, a whole new semester is now upon us, which means you still have a chance to turn this school year around.
+But no matter how your last semester went, a whole new semester is now upon us, which means you still have a chance to turn this school year around.
 But don't worry, you won't have to do it alone.
 Check out these websites with shortcuts, tools, and motivational tricks to help you be on top of your game this year.
+(Pro tip: most of these websites are also mobile apps!)

 Can't figure out where that 50 dollars in your checking account went?
 There's an app for that!
 Mint helps you track your spending, make budgets, and even check your credit.
 It tracks all your transactions, so you won't blow your monthly allowance at Starbucks.